stashed/docs/docs/addons/nats/authentications/basic/index.md

 ### Backup

 To schedule a backup, we have to create a `BackupConfiguration` object targeting the respective `AppBinding` of our NATS server.
-Then Stash will create a CronJob to periodically backup the streams.
+Then, Stash will create a CronJob to periodically backup the streams.

 #### Create BackupConfiguration

-Below is the YAML for `BackupConfiguration` object we are going to use to backup the streams of the NATS server we have created earlier,
+Below is the YAML for `BackupConfiguration` object that we are going to use to backup the streams of the NATS server we have created earlier,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1